Skip to content

 Chickpeas

 Chickpeas contain similar isoflavones to soy, with equivalent health benefits for balancing your hormones.
-They are high in fiber, protein, and minerals and help to reduce oxidative stress and inflammation.
+They are high in fibre, protein, and minerals and help to reduce oxidative stress and inflammation.
 Their polyphenols prevent and/or help manage obesity and diabetes.

 Cowpeas